 - “Please look after me”: 잘부탁드립니다 (jalbutag deurimnida)

 How to Say Hello in Korean

-Familiar speech is for when you’re speaking with people you know, but not very well.
-This level of speech allows for social distance (you aren’t saying you’re higher or lower than them), and it’s pretty neutral and polite.
+Polite speech is for when you’re speaking with people you know, but not very well.
+This level of speech allows for social distance (you aren’t saying you’re higher or lower than them), and it’s pretty neutral.

 You should use formal speech with strangers or in formal situations, such as introducing yourself.
 You would use this with people who are older than you or higher seniority.

-So, for example, a boss would use informal speech with his employees because he's the superior.
+So, for example, a boss would use polite speech with his employees because he's the superior.
 But employees would use formal speech with their boss.
-You would use informal speech when talking with your spouse, but familiar speech when talking with a coworker.
+You would use casual speech when talking with your spouse, but polite speech when talking with a coworker.

 안녕하세요 (Annyeong Haseyo) – “Hello”